mindi-kessenich/mindi-kessenich.github.io/_drafts/spec-home-journey.md

 they ask me if it it’s worth the financial risk.
 This is what I

-always tell people...You will make more money on a spec home
+always tell people..."You will make more money on a spec home

-than I will.
+than I will."
 I don’t build them solely for the profit like most

 investors do.
 Don’t get me wrong, I wouldn’t take the risk for